csucu/giphytool/README.md

 ##Usage

 To set an gif in the center of the screen "giphytool -c some/path/animation.gif".<br>
-For full usage "giphytool --help for usage".
+For full usage "giphytool --help".